jaehochang92/jaehochang.netlify/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Statistics
+  - course: PhD Student
-    institution:
+    institution: The Department of Statistics and Actuarial Science
     year:
   - course: MA in Applied Statistics
     institution: Konkuk University